 Legislative Branch Of The Government Of Vietnam

-Vietnam has a unicameral parliamentary system that is the national assembly which is the highest representative organ.
+Vietnam has a unicameral parliamentary system where the national assembly is the highest representative organ.
 It has both constitutional and statutory powers.
 It formulates policies and controls all state activities.
 The members are elected through elections and serve for a term of five years.
 It has seven committees which are responsible for drafting laws, examining bills, and preparing legal reports.

 The highest organ of the judiciary is the Supreme People's Court which consists of the chief justice, deputy chief justice, jurors, and court secretaries and is the highest court of appeal.
 The national assembly elects the chief justice as the president nominates the deputy and other judges.
 The judiciary is independent of the executive, and they only have to obey the laws drafted in the constitution.
 The Supreme People's Prosecutor oversees the work of the ministries, government organs, local authorities, the security forces, and the citizens of Vietnam.

 Elections in Vietnam take place every five years and all people aged 18 and above have the constitutional right to vote and elect members of their choice.
 People aged 21 and above have the right to vie for positions and be voted into the national assembly.
 Elections commissions oversee the election process; the election council at the central level, the electoral commission at the provincial level and the election commission at the constituency level.